 “All good things must come to an end.” -Chaucer

 After leaving St. Louis, we only had two stops left before we returned home to New York, and the first was at an incredible place called The Wilds, which is located about an hour east of Columbus Ohio.
 The Wilds is a huge conservation area dedicated to helping breeds of animals that are facing the threat of extinction.
 I like to think of this as the next best thing to being able to take my kids to Africa on a true wildlife safari!

-Our final day of the trip was spent visiting the Great Wolf Lodge in the Poconos (Pennsylvania), a gift from my brother given to our family last Christmas that we had yet to use.
-It was a perfect anding to our month-long road trip- the kids and I had a chance to relax, play together in the pools and on the slides, and just enjoy some down time before we headed back home.
+Our final day of the trip was spent visiting the Great Wolf Lodge in the Poconos (Pennsylvania), a gift from my brother to our family last Christmas that we had yet to use.
+It was a perfect ending to our month-long road trip- the kids and I had a chance to relax, play together in the pools and on the slides, and just enjoy some downtime before we headed back home.

 During the final hour of our trip, my kids were so excited to get home to our own house, see their dog whom they missed so much, and sleep in their own beds again!

 I am just so grateful that we had this opportunity to take this long road trip and see so many special places across the country.

 Was it all sweet, happy, moments of family togetherness?
 Of course not!
 There were times when the kids' silliness, fooling around, or general not listening to me- made me insane.
 There might have even been one or two phone calls where Dad had to give them a “talking to”.
 But once that day is over, you forget about the stuff that made you crazy, and you just remember the sights that you've seen, the amazing things you did together, and the fun and laughs you shared.